Niko-Drossos/File-Encryption-Decryption/ReadMe.md

 If you have any ideas or suggestions, please feel free to reach out to me!

-## Redistribution
+## Liability

-Do not redistribute this software without the consent of the seller.
-By using this software, you assume all liabilities.
-I am not responsible for the loss of files.
+By using this open sorce software, you assume all liabilities.
+I am not responsible for the loss or corruption of files.